wp-plugins/wptouch/readme.txt

 = Version 1.9.8 =

 * Updated: Modified Adsense code to use asynchronous version as well as slot ID - you must create a new 320x50px ad via your adsense account
-* Updated: Brought product tooltips into the 21st century
+* Updated: Updated product tooltips codde
 * Updated: Administration text and README descriptions

 = Version 1.9.7.1 =